parm-is-coding/Itialian_recipes/README.md

 -use of absolute links and relative links
 - Practiced creating more meaningful commit messages that follow the industry standard -practiced using the fundamentals of html 5
--used selectors to style various page elements -researched styles to use on page
+-used type and class selectors to cascade styles across pages -researched styles to use on page